 It is also a useful source of rutin which is thought to help control blood pressure and to possess anti-inflammatory and anti-carcinogenic properties.

 The Distillerie des Menhirs makes a pure buckwheat whisky, described here as ‘smooth, strange and unique’.
 Would love to try it!

 10 best buckwheat bread recipes

 No matter what rocks your taste buds, buckwheat has an answer.
-A world of possibilities opens up when you start looking at baking with buckwheat and here are some of the very best recipes.
+A world of possibilities opens up when you start looking at baking with buckwheat flour and here are some of the very best recipes.